 Brown rice also ranks among the top rice types around the globe.
 Unlike white rice, brown rice does not undergo numerous processing stages to have it refined.
 Therefore, it tends to be more of whole grain.
 This means it contains both the germ and bran, both of which have antioxidants, fiber, minerals and vitamins.

 Brown rice can also come in purple, red or black shades.
 It is also gluten-free and has a lower glycemic index.
 Its slower impact on blood sugar makes it a better choice for those with diabetes.
 Remember to always cross-check the labels on your brown rice when you are purchasing it.

 Aside from providing fiber, vitamins and minerals, brown rice also helps with the following:

 Along with fiber, brown rice also contains ferulic acid, lignans, phytic acid and phytoestrogens that may protect your body against diabetes (1).
 This is in contrast with white rice which undergoes too much refining, which tends to remove all the components that reduce diabetes risk.

 The ferulic acid has antimicrobial and anti-inflammatory properties that help in protecting you against diabetes and various cancers.

 Like any other whole grain, brown rice has various benefits to your heart health.
 First and foremost, it has heart-healthy compounds like lignans and antioxidants.

-Secondly, it improves your blood cholesterol levels, which helps in reducing your risk of cardiovascular diseases.
+Secondly, eating more whole grains may improve your blood cholesterol levels, which helps in reducing your risk of cardiovascular diseases.
 The low blood cholesterol levels also reduce your susceptibility to stroke, obesity and type 2 diabetes.

-Brown rice also contains a mineral known as manganese.
-It is responsible for your metabolism.
-Additionally, manganese is also essential for your antioxidant system, growth and development.
+Brown rice also contains a mineral known as manganese, which plays a role in your metabolism.
+Additionally, manganese is also an antioxidant and is essential for growth and development.